peteroupc/peteroupc.github.io/randomtest.md

 - Two or more PRNGs initialized with consecutive seeds.
 - Two or more PRNGs initialized with seeds that differ from each other by one bit (see also "[**The wrap-up on PCG generators**](http://pcg.di.unimi.it/pcg.php#flaws)").

-The _leapfrogging_ technique involves assigning N processes each a PRNG that differs from the last by 1 step, then having each such PRNG advance N steps, where N is the number of PRNGs, each time it generates a random number.
+The _leapfrogging_ technique (Bauke and Mertens 2007)[^9] involves assigning N processes each a PRNG that differs from the last by 1 step, then having each such PRNG advance N steps, where N is the number of PRNGs, each time it generates a pseudorandom number.
 However, note that testing nearby sequences produced by leapfrogging is redundant with testing the regular PRNG sequence without streams.

 **Hash functions and counter-based PRNGs.** In general, a _counter-based PRNG_ produces pseudorandom numbers by transforming a seed and a _counter_; with each number, it increments the counter and leaves the seed unchanged (Salmon et al. 2011\)[^1].
 The seed and counter can be transformed using block ciphers, other permutation functions, or hash functions.
 In general, counter-based PRNGs that use hash functions (such as MD5, SHA-1, MurmurHash, CityHash, xxHash) will meet the independence requirement if the following hash stream (for that hash function) doesn't fail the PractRand tests at 1 TiB or greater: